Monthly Archives: June 2019

 Stratford Shoal Lighthouse, also known as Middle Ground Lighthouse

-Before the lighthouse was built, the ship Trustful was ready to set sail out of Bridgeport with a load of church bells as a major storm approached.
-As the seas started churning, some crew members started talking about staying on land and abandoning the ship.
+Before the lighthouse was built, the ship Trustful was ready to set sail out of Bridgeport with a load of church bells as a significant storm approached.
+As the seas started churning, some crew members talked about staying on land and abandoning the ship.
 The captain, notified of the event, told all crew members that the “bells would peel a dirge to the white livered folk” who stayed behind if the boat sank.
 The crew reluctantly stayed aboard, and, as almost a prophecy, the ship ran into the shoal and sank, drowning all aboard.
 Many mariners have claimed afterward that when approaching the shoal in inclement weather, the muffled sound of church bells can be heard beneath the waves.

 The Suicidal Assistant Keeper